openpreserve/scape-component-profiles/README.md

 To create dependency individuals from a debian *Packages* file, a AWL script is provided.
 Run `awk -f pkg2owl.awk` to print a usage message and check [dependencies/opf](dependencies/opf) for an example.

 ## Images
-This creates images related to the profiles and ontology.
+This contains images related to the profiles and ontology.

+## Examples
+The examples folder contains annotated example workflows.

 # License an Acknowledgements
 Part of this work was supported by the European Union in the 7th Framework Program, IST, through the SCAPE project, Contract 270137.